amirfaghihi/songs_project/README.md

 ## Configuration

-Essential environment variables (see `.env.example` for all options):
+Essential environment variables (see `env.sample` for all options):

 ### Docker Compose Variables